Meniscus injury

 When and where should I seek care?

-The majority of meniscus injuries heal on their own, but you should consider contacting a healthcare provider if symptoms do not improve within a few days.
+The majority of meniscus injuries heal on their own, but you should consider contacting a healthcare center if symptoms do not improve within a few days.

-If you experience any of the following, you should seek emergency care, preferably within 24 hours:
+If you experience any of the following, you should seek urgent medical care, preferably within 24 hours:

-- Knees get stuck and can't be straightened
+- The knee gets stuck and cannot be straightened

-Call 1177 if you need help with advice or care guidance.
+Call 1177 if you need advice or healthcare guidance.

 Treatment varies depending on the extent of the injury.
-For mild injuries, rest combined with exercise is sufficient.
-Physiotherapy is often sufficient, but for mechanical problems such as locking, surgery may be necessary.
+For minor injuries, rest combined with exercise is sufficient.
+Physiotherapy is often enough, but for mechanical problems like locking, surgery may be considered.

 After surgery, rehabilitation is emphasized to regain strength, balance, and mobility.
-It is not harmful to exercise lightly, but avoid vigorous movements that put stress on the knee.
+Light exercise is not harmful, but avoid forceful movements that stress the knee.

 What can I do myself?

-Gradually rebuilding the knee through moderate loading and exercise is often effective.
-Avoid deep squats and rapid twisting movements in the beginning, but include a reasonable increase in activity with strength and balance exercises to reduce the risk of relapse.
-If you have difficulty stabilizing your knee, we recommend one of our knee supports below.
+Gradually rebuilding the knee through appropriate loading and exercise is often effective.
+Avoid deep squats and sudden twisting movements initially, but incorporate reasonable increases in activity with strength and balance exercises to reduce the risk of recurrence.
+If you have difficulty stabilizing your knee, we recommend one of our knee braces below.

 Recommended products